A hut protrudes above the water in Iquitos, Peru. Photo by Tony Mangia

 Most of the churches where Jesuit missionaries left their stamp still chime on the banks of the Itaya.
 A wide walkway divides the beauty of what is the natural Amazon with the grim reminder of what The Rubber Boom wrought.

-It is including the savage treatment of those indigenous tribes who, in a sense, are still enslaved 100 years after local labor laws were enacted.
+It includes the savage treatment of those indigenous tribes who, in a sense, are still enslaved 100 years after local labor laws were enacted.

 Through it all Iquitos has maintained its importance as a major port on the Amazon.
 Under the dark blue gaze of an abandoned, ten-story former hotel, the city is surrounded by river on one side and green Amazon rain forest on the other three.